noMoreCLI/howToModel/README.md

 For the successful installation of the application package I needed to adjust some things on the webserver:

-- Source the CloudCenter environment to access envrionment variables and other information
+- Source the CloudCenter environment to access environment variables and other information
 - Removing old php version from service
 - add new Repo required for PHP 5.6 and install the required packages
 - creating the required directories for NextCloud according to the documentation